Currently valid general orders / ordinances

 - baby stores,

-- fuel retailing
+- fuel trade

-- distance selling and wholesale trade.
+- the distance selling trade and the wholesale trade.

 Will hardware stores stay open?